glitch100/Halo-API/README.md

 Enjoy Halo 5 Guardians Game Data faster than ever before with this wrapper.
 Currently a WIP and soon to be finished and polished up, the API is updated almost daily with optimisations and more!
 Download it now, or utilise it via **NuGet**!

-###Current Version: 1.0.4
+###Current Version: 1.0.5
-Release Notes: Further bug fixes and issues for GitHub complete.
+Release Notes: Added new endpoint and tests for getting seasons in Halo 5

 ###Supported Features
 - Rate Handling and Limit on Requests!
 - Caching of Requests (hourly stats/daily meta)!
+- All the Endpoints the API has to offer!

 **Stats**
 - Get Matches ForPlayer